thinagar-sivadas/spark-fundamentals/README.md

 ### Chapter 2
 >**Counting M&Ms for the Cookie Monster**

-This chapter demonstrates the basic concepts of Spark using the M&M's® candy data set.
-It includes simple code examples that process the data set and perform basic analyses, including:
+Demonstrates the basic concepts of Spark using the M&M's® candy data set.
-- Creating a DataFrame
-- Filtering and selecting DataFrame rows
-- Aggregating data

 To run in interactive mode:
 http://localhost:8888/notebooks/src/chapter2/mnmcount.ipynb